 - 2 tbsp sour cream

 - Debone each chicken thigh using a sharp knife.
-Careful not to cut through the chicken thigh.
+Be careful not to cut through the chicken thighs.

 - On a piece of plastic wrap place 1 or 2 chicken thighs skin down.
 Season each thigh with salt, pepper, and Montreal chicken seasoning.